-Judith is an English teacher, children’s author and modern wordsmith.
+Judith is an English teacher, educational consultant.
 She attributes Dr Seuss’ fantastical tales about faraway places to her love of writing children’s books.
 After teaching phonics and phonemic awareness to children in Europe, the Middle East, India and China, Judith saw a growing need to support diversity in schools.
 With 44 sounds in the English language and hundreds of ways to spell them, how do you explain the words rough, cough and plough are different?
-While researching a master in phonological awareness Judith began to use visual language in stories, so that children could make a wholistic sense of the different spelling patterns - in a meaningful way.
+While researching a master in phonological awareness, Judith began to use visual language in stories, so that children could make a wholistic sense of the different spelling patterns - in a meaningful way.

 After returning to Melbourne for the launch of her first children’s book The OO in Uluru, Judith has since won the Speech Pathology (Australia) Children’s Book of the Year (2019) and was recently featured at the Prom.
-Coast Festival Children’s Literature Day in March.
-Another two books in the series about phonemes will be published by Woodslane this year.
-When Judith is not writing children’s stories or plays, she teaches music and movement therapy.
-She lives in Melbourne with her adorable Australian terriers, Nellie and Dusty.
+Coast Festival Children’s Literature Day, in March.